yxding95/yxding95.github.io/index.md

 # Selected Awards
 ---

-- Outstanding Graduates of Shaanxi Province, by Education Department of Shaanxi Provincial Government, 2022
+- **Outstanding Graduates of Shaanxi Province**, by Education Department of Shaanxi Provincial Government, 2022
-- China National Scholarship, by Ministry of Education of the People's Republic of China, 2021
+- **China National Scholarship**, by Ministry of Education of the People's Republic of China, 2021
-- China National Scholarship, by Ministry of Education of the People's Republic of China, 2015
+- **China National Scholarship**, by Ministry of Education of the People's Republic of China, 2015